Direct Services to Schools

 A Restorative Approach (RA) is inspired by the philosophy and practices of Restorative Justice, which puts repairing harm done to relationships and people at the heart of its response to conflict.

-After the Facilitator course, participants can go on to undertake the Restorative Approaches: Theory and Practice Level 5 programme.
-This is a course credit rated by the University of Greenwich and RJC, which will further develop their skills in this area and enable them to gain 60 credits at Level 5.
+After the facilitator course, participants receive a Royal Greenwich and RJC certificate and gain membership to our Restorative Practice network.
+They can also go on to undertake the Restorative Approaches: Theory and Practice Level 5 programme - a course credit rated by the University of Greenwich and RJC, further developing skills in this area.

 Pupils will: